 - Soap bars rather than liquid soap, or diluted Dr. Bronners in refillable containers

 - Continuing to experiment with growing my own salad at home

 - Only getting Europe-grown apples, and almost always English apples.

 .
 Really happy with this as I was getting through a lot of plastic containers before.
 It's also saved me lots of shopping trips

 - Microfiber towels for cleaning the house which mean I can use fewer cleaning products and less hot water

 - Getting big pots of yogurt and mixing stuff in at home instead of individual serving sizes

 - Making tahini-based sauce instead of buying ready-made sandwich spread, dip or salad dressing.
 With a fork I mix in vinegar or lemon juice, olive oil, and then water to the desired consistency.
+It expands with water.
 Any mix of herbs & spices goes in depending on what flavour I want.

 - Making coffee at home to bring to work - hot or iced.
 I got 2 sizes of double-insulated bottles which keep the temperatured pretty much constant for a whole day.
 I did this to save money, but I'm increasingly conscious of how much packaging I'm saving from not occasionally getting takeaway drinks.